innoq/number_oracle/README.md

 * Copy `activator-launch-1.2.12.jar` to `oracle-rest-api`.
 * Create a directory `oracle-rest-api/lib` if it's not already there, and copy `base/target/base-0.3-SNAPSHOT.jar` to that directory.
-* Install PostgreSQL on your machine, or somewhere where you have access.
-* Initialize a database via (TOBEDONE).
-* (TOBEDONE)

 TODO: This need to be somewhat more automated.